YWCA Board & Staff

 Kate Ross, Campus Programs Coordinator

 Kate is a University of Illinois alum, with a Bachelor's Degree in English and Master's of Social Work.
-She is a 15-year resident of Champaign-Urbana and is passionate about empowering women, destigmatizing mental illness, and dismantling systemic racism.
-In the past, she has served as a mentor for a teen parent through The GOALS Project and currently volunteers for Sistering CU, helping to assist families with new babies.
+She is passionate about empowering women, destigmatizing mental illness, and dismantling systemic racism.
+Her local volunteering includes: coordinating volunteers and serving on the board for Sistering CU and serving on the IDEA Women's Mental Health Advisory Board.

 Denise Taylor, Community Programs Coordinator